kezabrenda/Quote-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Specifications

+The following are the specifications for QuoteCorner:
+The quote, author and user input fields take in any data type The date input field is fixed to calender for user to pick from Quote is displayed inside quotation marks.
+Name of author of quote is displayed.
+Name of user posting the quote is displayed.
+Date and time of posting quote is displayed.
+Number of days that have passed since quote was posted is displayed.

+## Technologies Used

+Angular cli
+Typescript
+Bootstrap

+## Known Bugs

+The application displays an empty quote when site is loaded

+## Contact details

+Contact me @ .[Gmail].(mailto:keza1brenda@gmail.com).

+## License

+Copyright (c) 2020 Brenda KEZA